Automated Deep Learning: Neural Architecture Search Is Not the End: The DL Workflow

 Eventually, the time comes to construct a DL model.
-In standard formulation, this model is a DNN with multiple layers of neurons and various ways of connecting these layers together, e.g., using full connectivity, local convolutional connectivity, or even the outright layer skips of a residual neural network (ResNet)~\cite{he2016deep}.
+In standard formulation, this model is a DNN with multiple layers of neurons and various ways of connecting these layers together, e.g.~using full connectivity, local convolutional connectivity, or even the outright layer skips of a residual neural network (ResNet)~\citep{he2016deep}.
 Accordingly, a selection of a neural architecture and training algorithm is required; these are associated with what are commonly called ``model/architecture hyperparameters'' and ``algorithm/training hyperparameters'', respectively.
 The DL model is then trained on input data, whereby the weights of this DL model are tuned\footnote{We avoid using the word ``optimize'' for network weights in this manuscript, so as to avoid confusion with the optimization of architectures, hardware, etc.} to best represent a desirable function.
-Historically, there have been many proposals for how to do this, ranging from GMDH~\cite{ivakhnenko1971polynomial} to unsupervised winner-takes-all methods~\cite{lazzaro1988winner,carpenter1987massively,fukushima2013training}.
-However, backpropagation\footnote{Technically, the term `backpropagation' refers to the computation of an error gradient, but it is often used loosely to also include a gradient-based optimization method that acts on this value.} has been the dominant training strategy of modern times for fully connected multi-layer neural networks.
-With initial derivations and implementations~\cite{linnainmaa1970representation} tracing back to the 1960s and 1970s, respectively, it was popularized in the 1980s~\cite{rumelhart1985learning,lecun1985learning,williams1992simple} and effectively used for training multi-layer perceptrons (MLPs), even though it would be decades before advances in hardware would enable ubiquitous usage on large-scale problems.
+Historically, there have been many proposals for how to do this, ranging from GMDH~\citep{ivakhnenko1971polynomial} to unsupervised winner-takes-all methods~\citep{lazzaro1988winner,carpenter1987massively,fukushima2013training}.
+However, backpropagation\footnote{Technically, the term `backpropagation' refers to the computation of an error gradient, but it is often used loosely to also include a gradient method that acts on this value.} has been the dominant training strategy of modern times for fully connected multi-layer neural networks.
+With initial derivations and implementations~\citep{linnainmaa1970representation} tracing back to the 1960s and 1970s, respectively, it was popularized in the 1980s~\citep{rumelhart1985learning,lecun1985learning,williams1992simple} and effectively used for training multi-layer perceptrons (MLPs), even though it would be decades before advances in hardware would enable ubiquitous usage on large-scale problems.
 Notably, the vanilla form of gradient descent through backpropagation has some drawbacks regarding speed, convergence, generalization, and so on.
-Numerous upgrades have been proposed over the decades, such as stochastic gradient descent (SGD), momentum SGD~\cite{rumelhart1985learning}, resilient propagation~\cite{riedmiller1993direct}, and adaptive estimation~\cite{kingma2015adam}.
+Numerous upgrades have been proposed over the decades, such as stochastic gradient descent (SGD), momentum SGD~\citep{rumelhart1985learning}, resilient propagation~\citep{riedmiller1993direct}, and adaptive estimation~\citep{kingma2015adam}.
+Additionally, training multi-layered neural networks solely through the use of supervised learning algorithms like backpropagation has been beset by the so-called ``vanishing gradient'' problem~\citep{hochreiter2001gradient}, preventing effective training of ANNs with multiple layers.
+This has stimulated a new era of DL that mixes unsupervised learning algorithms -- e.g., to extract useful features in the early layers of a DNN -- with the more typical backpropagation-like forms of supervised learning for the final layer(s) of a DNN.
 Neural Architecture Search (NAS) has also become one of the key research topics in DL model construction; see Section~\ref{sec:nas}.